 This Is How Likely You Are to Get Cancer in Your Lifetime

-Getting a cancer diagnosis is often one of the scariest experiences in a person's life, which means it's no surprise many people wonder their chances of getting cancer.
-In fact, a study from MetLife suggests that cancer is the most-feared disease among adults in America, with 41 percent of survey subjects indicating concern about developing cancer in their lifetime.
+Receiving a cancer diagnosis can be one of the scariest moments in a person's life, so it's not unreasonable, or uncommon, to harbor some curiosity about what your chances are of getting the disease.
+In fact, a 2011 study from MetLife suggests that cancer is the most-feared disease among adults in America, with 41 percent of survey subjects indicating concern about developing the disease.

 And the fear is most certainly a legitimate one: The American Cancer Society estimates that cancer killed 9.5 million people worldwide in 2018.
 With that data—combined with the growing list of lifestyle choices that can put you at an increased risk—it's easy to feel unsettled about your chances of getting cancer.